-Austin Peay State University is not responsible for bodily harm and/or death to participants in any voluntary organizations or activities, including but not limited to voluntary athletics, intramural recreation, hiking, karate, judo, skydiving, or other activities in which risk in incurred.
-Austin Peay State University, as an agency of the state of Tennessee, is not liable for claims resulting from injury and/or death incurred in such participation.
+Austin Peay State University is not responsible for bodily harm and/or death to participants in any voluntary organizations or activities, including but not limited to voluntary athletics, intramural recreation, hiking, karate, judo, skydiving, or other activities in which risk is incurred.
+Austin Peay State University, as an agency of the state of Tennessee. is not liable for claims resulting from injury and/or death incurred in such participation.
+Members of the University faculty and staff may not be held liable unless personal negligence occurs.
 All claims should be filed with the Tennessee Claims Commission.
-Forms for such claims may be obtained in the University Affirmative Action Office.
+Forms for such claims may be obtained in the University Human Resources Office.
 Members of the University faculty and staff may not be held liable unless personal negligence occurs.